MacacaGames/EffectSystem/README.md

 class MyCharacter: IEffectableObject {
     void DoAttack(){
-        // All the effectInstance on 'this' object which activeCondition == "ConditionOnAttack" will try to active
+        // All the Effect Instance on 'this' object which activeCondition == "ConditionOnAttack" will try to active
         // as the result the effect with id "TriggerEffect_Sample" will be active EffectSystem.Instace.EffectTriggerCondition("ConditionOnAttack", this);
     }